jlangch/venice/doc/readme/ext-geoip.md

            ; draw the data to a PNG
            (draw :png map-out-file)))
     (do
-      (println "The MaxMind country file" maxmind-country-zip " does not exist!")
+      (println "The MaxMind country file" maxmind-country-zip "does not exist!")
       (println "Please download it:")
       (println "    (download-maxmind-db YOUR-MAXMIND-LIC-KEY)"))))
 ```